wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

       userInfoUri: https://{your okta org}.okta.com/oauth2/default/v1/userinfo
       server: http://localhost:8081
 ```

-Here, we are explicitly configuring each of the components required in the OAuth Authorization Code Flow.
+Here, you're explicitly configuring each of the components required in the OAuth Authorization Code Flow.
 The `userAuthorizationUri` is where the Client Application will redirect to kick off the flow with the Authorization Server (Okta).
 Once Okta redirects with the temporary authorization code, the Client Application will use the `accessTokenUri` value to exchange the authorization code with the Authorization Server for an access token.
 The `clientId` and `clientSecret` are required for both of these interactions with the Authorization Server.
 The `userInfoUri` is used to obtain information about the authenticated user and requires the access token.

 The value for `server` is a custom property used by the Client Application to identify where to access the Resource Server.
 It's complete configuration coordinates are: `security.oauth2.resource.server`.

-Let's take a look at the Client Application Code:
+Take a look at the Client Application Code:

 ```
 @EnableOAuth2Sso